nellshamrell/rustacean-station.org/_transcriptions/014-transcription.md

 whether or not users can use this in their own code?

 Jon: Yeah.
-So this actually required some kind of subtle changes internally in Rust, because what is needed here is to sort of-- `unwrap` needs to know where it was called from.
+So this actually required some kind of subtle changes internally in Rust, because what is needed here is to sort of— `unwrap` needs to know where it was called from.
 And so the way this has been implemented internally is this new annotation called `track_caller`.
 You can't actually use the annotation yourself on stable Rust, although you can on nightly behind a feature flag.
 And